trekr5/tesr/README.md

 tesr Cookbook
 =============
-TODO: Deploys a gem from artifactory to a VM
+TODO: Deploys a ruby gem from artifactory to a VM